Betta Fish Not Moving (11 Top Causes & Solutions)

 Sometimes, even the most active betta fish can have lazy days where they prefer to lounge around their tank and watch the world go by, and it’s even more likely as they get older.

-Individual betta fish also have different personalities, and while some can be hyperactive, others can be overly lazy.
+Individual betta fish have different personalities, and while some can be hyperactive, others can be lazy and inactive for long periods.

 Unsuitable Tank Mates